cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 rubric, as it is constrained to linear computations over the encoded measurements.

-In fact, our framework admits DAFs with slightly more functionality, computing aggregation functions of the form
+In fact, this document's framework admits DAFs with slightly more functionality, computing aggregation functions of the form

 ~~~